itzg/docker-minecraft-server/README.md

     docker stop mc
     docker start mc

-### Using separate mounts

-This is the easiest way if you are using an ephemeral `/data` filesystem, or downloading a world with the `WORLD` option.
+## Optional plugins, mods, and config attach points

-There are two additional volumes that can be mounted; `/mods` and `/config`.
+There are optional volume paths that can be attached to supply content to be copied into the data area:
-Any files in either of these filesystems will be copied over to the main `/data` filesystem before starting Minecraft.

-This works well if you want to have a common set of modules in a separate location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

-## Deploying plugins from attached volume

-If the `/plugins` directory exists in the container, such as from an attached volume, any files in this directory will be copied over to `/data/plugins` before starting Minecraft.
+`/plugins`
+: contents are copied into `/data/plugins` for Bukkit related server types.
 Set `PLUGINS_SYNC_UPDATE=false` if you want files from `/plugins` to take precedence over newer files in `/data/plugins`.

+`/mods`
+: contents are copied into `/data/mods` for Forge related server types

+`/config`
+: contents are copied into `/data/config` by default, but can be changed with `COPY_CONFIG_DEST`

-This works well if you want to have a common set of plugins in a separate location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.
+These paths work well if you want to have a common set of modules in a separate location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

 ## Auto-downloading SpigotMC/Bukkit/PaperMC plugins